 The last days of Morrie Schwartz become a blessing to Mitch Albom – who is unsatisfied despite attaining material success – because Morrie shows him how to live.
-After Morrie’s death, Mitch wishes he could have spent more time with Morrie.
-However, he’s thankful for Morrie’s lessons.
+After Morrie’s death, Mitch Albom wishes he could have spent more time with Morrie.
+Nevertheless, he’s thankful for Morrie’s lessons.

 - ‘Life is a series of pulls back and forth.
 You want to do one thing, but you are bound to do something else.
 Something hurts you, yet you know it shouldn’t.
 You take certain things for granted, even when you know you should never take anything for granted.’